yashk2810/jekyll-now/_posts/2017-7-13-Image Captioning using InceptionV3 and Beam Search.md

   * Moreover, increasing my batch size decreased by training time.
 First at batch size of 128 it took approximately 1000 seconds for an epoch.
 With a batch size of 2048, it took me 343 seconds per epoch.

-  * So if you are stuck in a similar situation, try changing the batch size.
+  * So if you are stuck in a similar situation, try increasing the batch size.

 ## Predictions

 I have used 2 methods for predicting the captions.
-* **Max Search** is where the maximum value index(argmax) in the 8256 long predicted vector is extracted and appended to the result.
+* **Argmax Search** is where the maximum value index(argmax) in the 8256 long predicted vector is extracted and appended to the result.
 This is done until we hit `<end>` or the maximum length of the caption.

 <script src="https://gist.github.com/yashk2810/5d7cdeca9d5bbf9d4e2b80d7a0d3d256.js"></script>